Skip to content

 The ʻanianiau is a type of bird known as a Hawaiian honeycreeper.
 It can only be found in the upper-elevation forests on the island of Kauai.

-Due to this distant relationship, scientists have placed the ʻanianiau in its own separate category called the genus Magumma.
+Due to this distant relationship, scientists have placed the ʻanianiau in its separate category called the genus Magumma.

 A genus is a group that includes one or more closely related species.